stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. only:: csharp or vbnet

-  Would create the "Captains" Directory in Stormpath and update the ``captainsDirectory`` variable.
+  This would create the "Captains" Directory in Stormpath and update the ``captainsDirectory`` variable.
 The properties and methods available on ``captainsDirectory`` represent the resource information and the actions that can be performed on the resource.

   .. note::